Rock 'n' Roll Solutions to the Hubble Tension: Cosmological Analysis

 In principle, we could perform our Markov Chain Monte Carlo (MCMC) analysis in terms of $V_0$ and $\phi_i$.
 However, since our preliminary analysis shows that cosmological data are primarily sensitive to both the timing and the amount of energy injected by the rolling scalar field, we choose to parametrize the model using the approximate redshift at which the field starts rolling, $z_{\rm c, MC}$, and the approximate fraction of energy injected by the scalar field $f_{\phi,{\rm MC}}\approx (\rho_\phi / \rho_{\rm tot})|_{\rm max}$.
 The initial field value $\phi_i$ and the $V_0$ parameter are then determined through the relations $\partial^2_\phi V(\phi_i) \equiv 9 H^2(z_{\rm c, MC})$ and $V(\phi_i)\equiv 3 f_{\phi,{\rm MC}} H^2(z_{\rm c, MC}) \Mpl^2$.
 These latter relations should be interpreted as the definitions of $z_{\rm c, MC}$ and $f_{\phi,{\rm MC}}$.

 We implement this model into a modified version of the \texttt{Class} code \cite{2011arXiv1104.2932L,2011JCAP...07..034B}.
-We perform parameter scans over $f_{\phi,{\rm MC}}$ and $\ln{(1+z_{\rm c, MC})}$ as well as the standard six flat $\Lambda$CDM parameters using the \texttt{MontePython} \cite{Brinckmann:2018cvx,Audren:2012wb} software package version 3.1.
-We use flat prior distributions on our scalar field parameters, $f_{\phi,{\rm MC}}\in [10^{-4},0.3]$ and $\ln{(1+z_{\rm c, MC})}\in [7.5,9.5]$, and the same prior distributions for the other cosmological parameters as in the Planck analysis \cite{planck15}.
+We perform parameter scans over $f_{\phi,{\rm MC}}$ and $\ln{(1+z_{\rm c, MC})}$ as well as the standard six flat $\Lambda$CDM parameters using the \texttt{MontePython} \cite{Brinckmann:2018cvx,Audren:2012wb} software package version 3.1\footnote{This was the most-recent version available at the onset of the work.}.
+We use flat prior distributions on our scalar field parameters, $f_{\phi,{\rm MC}}\in [10^{-4},0.3]$\footnote{We set a prior on $f_{\phi,{\rm MC}}$ rather than its logarithm to avoid volume effects at low $f_{\phi,{\rm MC}}$ values (see e.g.~refs.~\cite{Smith:2020rxx,Herold:2021ksg,Herold:2022iib,Gomez-Valent:2022hkb,Reeves:2022aoi}).
+The lower bound is chosen to avoid numerical instabilities arising when $f_{\phi,{\rm MC}}=0$ while allowing the model to essentially reduce to $\Lambda$CDM in this limit.} and $\ln{(1+z_{\rm c, MC})}\in [7.5,9.5]$, and the same prior distributions for the other cosmological parameters as in the Planck analysis \cite{planck15}.
 We solve both the background and perturbed Klein-Gordon equations at each step to obtain the exact cosmological evolution of the scalar field and its perturbations, and use this solution to determine a posteriori the exact maximum fraction of energy injected by the rolling field, $f_\phi$, as well as the critical redshift $z_{\rm c}$ at which the energy injection peaks.
 In the following, we shall present our results in terms of these latter exact quantities.